 How are programmatic marketing and digital display advertising defined and what are the opportunities for all types of business?

 In the 15 plus years since the birth of programmatic marketing, it has really delivered on its original promise to be the future of advertising on the web.
 But what is programmatic marketing today?
-Now a fundamental part of most omnichannel marketing strategies, programmatic marketing is a term used to describe complex use of data and machine learning to enable hyper-segmentation based on your customers behaviour.
+Now a fundamental part of most omnichannel marketing strategies, programmatic marketing is a term used to describe the complex use of data and machine learning to enable hyper-segmentation based on your customers' behavior.

 Tips and tricks to help you get the most out of paid search on China’s largest search platform

 With Google claiming less than 2% of the market in China, the search engine landscape is markedly different from that in most Western markets.
 While there are several key players, including Haosou, Sogou, and Shenma, in the space, Baidu is undoubtedly the first port of call for most companies looking to run search marketing campaigns in China.

 So, why Baidu?